Is It Worth Paying Someone to Build a Website in 2026?

 Pay a freelancer or agency if you need a genuinely custom website, complex features, or hands-on strategy, and you have the budget for it.
 That work is worth the price when the project calls for it.

 If your hesitation is really about the technical side, our guide on whether you need to hire a web developer covers exactly when you do and do not.
 For the full numbers, see how much a small business website really costs in the first year.
-To see the done-for-you path in detail, read how Expert Built works or learn more about Expert Built.
+To see this path in detail, read how Expert Built works or learn more about Expert Built.

 Frequently asked questions